 Proto-Christianity at the time of the Jewish War was a small diaspora sect of ethnic Judeans, mainly in Egypt (Philo et al) and Rome, and in the 2nd century in the area around Ephesus (later, the Lukan group).
 Proto-Christians were Hellenized.
 They used Scripture in Greek.
 They were not focused on the earthly Temple or on activities in Judea.
 Their concept of a messiah included a heavenly high priest serving in the true Temple in Heaven (Hebrews, the Gospel of Mark) and an initiator into secret knowledge that ‘saved’ the individual in the hereafter (the Gospel of John).
 Proto-Christians (with a Jesus figure) were a diaspora variation on Judean identity.
 It is not fair to call them “pro-Roman” because that requires us to see them as aberrant, and view the Pharisees and the militant messianists who fought in Jerusalem during the Jewish War and in the Kitos and Bar Kochba wars as practicing “normative” Judaism.

-I want to point out that several of the most conspicuous, apparently pro-Roman elements in the gospel story are actually based on Mark’s characters or scenes that should be understood as occurring in the complex situation of performance, but were redefined by later pro-Gentile writers in a way that Mark did not intend.
+I want to point out that several of the most conspicuous, apparently pro-Roman elements in the gospel story are actually pro-Gentile.
+They were performance elements that were later redefined by pro-Gentile writers in a way that Mark did not intend.
 Here I discuss three.

 The second is the presence of a tax-collector among Jesus’s followers.
 In my book, I argue that in the play, the tax-collector was simply referred to in speech as one of the outcasts/sinners with whom Jesus dined.
 (Other outcasts were identifiable visually, such as prostitutes.)
 Mark was showing the audience that Jesus accepted outcasts/sinners as dining companions.
 Perhaps if Mark’s play had been presented in the provinces, the audience would have not accepted the presence of a tax collector.
 But in Rome—the destination of the collected taxes—it was acceptable.
 Mark was not saying that Jesus is pro-tax collector.
 Mark was contrasting Jesus’s behavior with the purity restrictions of the Pharisees.
 But understandably later exegetes extrapolated a welcome to tax collectors from Mark’s little incident.
 We see this extrapolation in an editor’s comment in Luke 7:29 “(And all the people who heard this, including the tax collectors, acknowledged the justice of God…)”